-- Classification - If you have earned 56 transferable semester hours with a grade point average of 2.00 based on a 4.00 point system, you will enter Graceland at junior standing.
+** Example: If you have earned 56 transferable semester hours with a grade point average of 2.00 based on a 4.00 point system, you will enter Graceland at junior standing.

-- Transferable hours - There is no maximum number of hours acceptable for transfer from two-year schools.
+- Transferable hours - there is no maximum number of hours acceptable for transfer from two-year schools.

-- College Level Examination Program (CLEP) - Credit for or waiver of courses through CLEP will be determined by Graceland upon receipt of scores from the College Board.
+- College Level Examination Program (CLEP) - credit for or waiver of courses through CLEP will be determined by Graceland upon receipt of scores from the College Board.

-- General Education - If you are transferring from a regionally accredited 2-year or 4-year college or university with at least a 2.00 cumulative GPA in transferable coursework, refer to Graceland's catalog to see the general education alternative for you.
+- General Education - if you are transferring from a regionally accredited 2-year or 4-year college or university with at least a 2.00 cumulative GPA in transferable coursework, refer to Graceland's catalog to see the general education alternative for you.

 - In order to receive federal or state financial aid, you must file the Free Application for Federal Student Aid (FAFSA).
 Include Graceland's federal code of 001866 on your FAFSA.